 Features to be included in the admin dashboard when building a car-sharing app?

 - User management feature to access the profiles of registered users, analyze users’ booking history, and accept or reject users’ registration requests.

 - Payment management feature enables administrators to set rates, issue refunds, increase prices, or charge fines based on clients’ reservation, distance and duration, and condition of the car at the end of the reservation.
-Charge & Drive offered by Tridens Technology is one of the most compelling features for payment management and should be incorporated into car-sharing apps.
+EV Charge offered by Tridens Technology is one of the most compelling features for payment management and should be incorporated into car-sharing apps.